RajeevThapa/all-in-one/python-flask-app/README.md

 To run the application locally:

-1. Make sure you have Docker installed on your system.
+1. Clone this repository.
-2. Clone this repository.
+2. Navigate to the root directory of the project.
-3. Navigate to the root directory of the project.
+3. Bash the following command in the terminal
 ```
 python3 app.py
 ```